Lamb and mutton: Organ meats/offal

 Lamb's liver, known as lamb's fry in New Zealand and Australia, is eaten in many countries.
-It is the most common form of offal eaten in the UK, traditionally used in the family favourite (and pub grub staple) of liver with onions, potentially also with bacon and mashed potatoes.
+It is the most common form of offal eaten in the UK, traditionally used in the family favourite and pub grub staple of liver with onions, potentially also with bacon and mashed potatoes.
 It is a major ingredient, along with the lungs and heart (the pluck), in the traditional Scottish dish of haggis.

 Lamb testicles or lamb fries are a delicacy in many parts of the world.

 Lamb kidneys are found in many cuisines across Europe and the Middle East, often split into two halves and grilled (on kebabs in the Middle East), or sautéed in a sauce.
 They are generally the most highly regarded of all kidneys.

 Lamb sweetbreads are a delicacy in many cuisines.

 Nutrition and health effects

 Lamb and mutton are forms of red meat.
 Red meat is a good source of protein, iron, zinc, and vitamins B1, B2, B6, and B12.
-According to the International Agency for Research on Cancer (IARC), unprocessed red meat probably causes cancer, particularly colorectal cancer.
+According to the International Agency for Research on Cancer (IARC), unprocessed red meat probably leads to an increased risk of cancer, particularly colorectal cancer.
 Studies have also linked red meat with higher risks of cardiovascular disease and type 2 diabetes.
 If meat is processed, such as by salting, curing, or smoking, health risks further increase.
 The World Cancer Research Fund recommends limiting red meat to no more than three servings per week.